 This course begins our drawing sequence and is meant to introduce students to technical drawing, the universal language, and problem-solving skills.
-We start with hand drawing techniques and conclude with Computer Aided Drafting.
+We start with hand drawing techniques and conclude with computer-aided drafting.
 Projects include 2D and 3D drawings.
-We will create some of our drawings, make our own puzzles, and even a floor plan.
+We will create some of our drawings, puzzles, and floor plans.
+The students will gain practical knowledge by presenting an invention that they 3D Print using the WOZ Ed Curriculum.
 This course will help students start their drawing portfolio, which they can use for employment after high school.
 Drafters can make about \$55,000 a year.
 Students are highly encouraged to take this course either as a first- or second-year course so they will have time to complete the drawing sequence.
 This course is part one of a three-course sequence (DDP, CADD, Adv.
 CADD).
 It is also a prerequisite for Computer Aided Design & Drafting (CADD).